If you’re planning a trip to Stockholm, you might have already seen adverts for the Stockholm Pass – also known as the Go City All-Inclusive Pass.

 Or you can go on a self-guided Murder Mystery walking tour, where you follow clues around the Old Town’s cobbled streets and catch a murderer!

-Admission to the Royal Palace and the Drottningholm Palace are no longer covered, though both can be seen from the outside on boat trips that are included in the pass.
+Admission to Drottningholm Palace and the Royal Palace are again included with the pass, as of 2023.
+Both can also be seen from the outside on boat trips that are included in the pass.

 The million-dollar question: is it worth buying?